 The three most popular types of Caputo 00 Flour: Caputo Classic, Caputo Pizzeria, and Caputo Chef’s Flour, all have a protein content of around 12%.

 |Caputo Chef’s Flour||13% protein|

 Protein in pizza flour is important because it’s what makes the dough stretchy and elastic.
-The optimal amount of protein in the flour to achieve this is around 12%, which is exactly where you fin Antimo Caputos pizza flours.
+The optimal amount of protein in the flour to achieve this is around 12%, which is exactly where you find Antimo Caputos pizza flour.

 When you’re kneading the dough, gluten proteins start to form gluten strands.
 These gluten strains grow longer and stronger the longer you knead the dough.
 When you’re kneading small pockets will also form in the dough, which will be filled with gas during rising.
 More gluten development also makes the pizza crust crispier during baking, because the gluten proteins are hardening when they’re heated.

-The combination of gluten protein and kneading is therefore very important for making a great pizza dough.
+The combination of gluten protein and kneading is therefore very important for making great pizza dough.

 If you want to know more about gluten in pizza dough, check out our in-depth article: How to Master Gluten in Pizza Dough.